 - Designing individual customer experience is one of the most beneficial things brought by data science.
 It allows the sales and marketing team of a company to understand the customers; design marketing strategies and customer experience that meets the individual needs of the target audience.

 Data science helps answer tough business questions such as what is the number of customers that may go the competitor, future threat to the product, change in the preferences of customers, and more.

 What is the Difference between Data Science and BI?

-Business intelligence has a more hindsight approach towards data.
+Business intelligence has a more hindsight approach to data.
 It looks at the past data from external and internal sources to assess the business trends.
 BI has the capability to predict events in the near future.
 Whereas data science has a forward-looking approach, it analyses the past and present data with the objective of facilitating decision-making.
 The following table presents the difference between data science and business intelligence.

 |Features||Business Intelligence (BI)||Data Science|

-|Source of Data||Structures data such as data warehouses and SQL||Structured and unstructured data such as SQL, logs, cloud data, text, noSQL.|
+|Source of Data||Structures data such as data warehouses and SQL||Structured and unstructured data such as SQL, logs, cloud data, text, NoSQL.|

 |Approach||Statistics and visualization||Neuro-linguistic Programming (NLP), Machine Learning, Statistics, Graph analysis.|

 |Tools||Present & Past||Present & Future|